gilcrest/diygoapi/README.md

 }
 ```

+In addition, the error is logged.
+If `zerolog.ErrorStackMarshaler` is set to log error stacks (more about this in a later post), the logger will log the full error stack, which can be super helpful when trying to identify issues.

-and the error log looks like (I cut off parts of the stack for brevity):
+The error log will look like the following (*I cut off parts of the stack for brevity*):

 ```json
 {